-What is the difference between coaching and psychotherapy?
+A frequently asked question is: What is the difference between coaching and psychotherapy?

-In essence, coaching and therapy have more in common than what sets them apart: they both provide a non-judgmental space for self-reflection and require the helping professional to be highly self-aware and fully present to their client.
+In essence, coaching and therapy have more in common than what sets them apart: they both provide a non-judgmental space for self-reflection and require the helping professional to be highly self-aware and fully present to their clients.
 They also share the aim of rendering clients more resilient and helping them move forward in life by identifying what is holding them back.
 In short, they both want people to be happier!

 The most significant difference between the two professions is that coaches are not trained to work with mental health issues such as psychoses or personality disorders.
-Thus, therapy can involve recovery from a state of dysfunction to one of being functional; whereas coaching is more about helping healthy individuals achieve their full potential.
+Thus, therapy can involve recovery from a state of dysfunction to one of being functional; whereas coaching is much more about helping healthy individuals achieve their full potential.

 However, not all therapy clients are ill; many functioning people seek the help of therapists and psychologists.
 At the same time, coaching clients aren’t always completely healthy.